limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Background

 **Trollcave** is a vulnerable VM, in the tradition of [VulnHub][3] and [infosec wargames](https://en.wikipedia.org/wiki/Wargame_(hacking)) in general.
-You start with a virtual machine which you know nothing about – no usernames, no passwords, just what you can see on the network.
+You start with a virtual machine which you know nothing about – no usernames, no passwords.
 In this instance, you'll see a simple community blogging website with a bunch of users.
 From this initial point, you enumerate the machine's running services and general characteristics and devise ways to gain complete control over it by finding and exploiting vulnerabilities and misconfigurations.

 Your first goal is to abuse the services on the machine to gain unauthorized shell access.
 Your ultimate goal is to read a text file in the `root` user's home directory (`/root/flag.txt`).

 ### Information Gathering